jdcloudcom/en/mktcontent/产品/product/advantage/Product_Advantage_45.md

 	},
 	{
 		"proGood":"Accurate Real-time Defense",
 		"proName":"Based on the multi-engine detection technology, the detection and recognition of abnormal user behaviors can be realized, and real-time and accurate intrusion behaviors such as brute force cracking and abnormal login can be found.
-It can quickly respond to intercept malicious intrusions and attack behaviors and can report security accidents in time.", "proDiff":""
+It can quickly respond to intercept malicious intrusions and attack behaviors and can report security incidents in time.", "proDiff":""
 	},
 	{